amylour/irish_wildlife_matchup/README.md

 ### **Content References**

   - All content created is of my own design using copyright-free resources and is intended for educational purposes.
-  - [Free Code Camp](https://tinyurl.com/mpfnzhbt) for their Memory Card Game tutorial which I have practised, understood and adapted to fit my game.
+  - [Free Code Camp](https://tinyurl.com/mpfnzhbt) for their Memory Card Game tutorial which I have practised, understood, and adapted to fit my game.
   - [Code Institute](https://codeinstitute.net/ie/) for their HTML/CSS/JavaScript learning material.
   - [W3Schools](https://www.w3schools.com/) for additional learning material:
       - Modal how to -  https://www.w3schools.com/howto/howto_css_modals.asp